jtwool/superdead-rules/src/4_combat.md

 If you move into another character's line of sight, you are exposed to **opportunity fire**.
 If you take opportunity fire, regardless of whether or not you take damage, you must make a **courage save**.
 On a failed save, you must retreat and find cover.

 __Opportunity fire__ is a free ranged attack against a combatant who enters your line of sight.
 You may take one opportunity attack per target so long as you have ammunition (if necessary).
+Any target you hit with opportunity fire must immediately retreat to a safe position and make a courage check or be **pinned**.

+While you are __pinned__, ranged attacks against you by the enemy that pinned you are **very easy** and movement in the direction of the attackers requires a **very hard** courage test.
+You can only remove the pinned condition by retreating or if the attackers die or run out of ammo.

 ### The Hand-to-Hand Phase
 After the [movement phase](#the-movement-phase) is resolved, if there are any combatants within [**immediate range**](#ranges) of one another, the hand-to-hand phase of combat occurs.